Diseases & Conditions

 Nonsurgical treatment options focus on restoring function and relieving pain.
 Although nonsurgical methods do not improve the narrowing of the spinal canal, many people report that these treatments do help relieve symptoms.

-Lumbar traction.
+- Lumbar traction.
 Although it may be helpful in some patients, traction offers very limited results.
 There is no scientific evidence of its effectiveness.

-Anti-inflammatory medications.
+- Anti-inflammatory medications.
 Because stenosis pain is caused by pressure on a spinal nerve, reducing inflammation (swelling) around the nerve may relieve pain.
 Non-steroidal anti-inflammatory drugs (NSAIDs) initially provide pain relief.
 When used over the course of 5 to 10 days, they can also have an additional anti-inflammatory effect.

 Most people are familiar with nonprescription NSAIDs, such as aspirin, ibuprofen, and naproxen.
 Whether over-the-counter or prescription strength, these medicines must be used carefully.
 They can lead to gastritis, stomach ulcers, and kidney problems.
-If you develop acid reflux or stomach pains while taking an anti-inflammatory, be sure to talk with your doctor.
+If you develop acid reflux or stomach pains while taking an anti-inflammatory, be sure to talk to your doctor.

-Acupuncture.
+- Acupuncture.
 Acupuncture can be helpful in treating some of the pain in less severe cases of lumbar stenosis.
 Although it can be very safe, long-term success with this treatment has not been proven scientifically.

-Chiropractic manipulation.
+- Chiropractic manipulation.
 Chiropractic manipulation is generally safe and can help with some of the pain from lumbar stenosis.
 Take care, however, if you have osteoporosis or a herniated disk.
 Manipulation of the spine in these cases can worsen symptoms or cause other injuries.

 Surgical Treatment